ldeso/hugo-flex/README.md

 ### Math Rendering

-Any mathematical formula written in LaTeX notation can be rendered to HTML by surrounding it with the shortcode:
+Mathematical formulas written in LaTeX notation can be rendered to HTML by surrounding them with the `math` shortcode:

 ```
 {{< math >}}